“To Leap is our duty, we Leap for the love of the Earth.”

 “Time for what?”
 Friedel asked, now oddly obsessed with the pedestal.
 “What is that?”

-Mien seemed delighted with Friedel’s curiosity.
+Mien seemed delighted with her curiosity.
 “You will find all the answers to your questions shortly.
 In a few moments, the Hall will be open to you, and you will meet our Seraph.”

 “Does that mean there are other Seraphs and other Halls?”
-Friedel asked as she shifted her weight to the left after the shock had worn off.
+She shifted her weight to the left after the shock had worn off.

-“Seraphim and you’ll know in time…” Mien closed her eyes, and Friedel started to feel nauseous again, but as Mien had said, it was becoming less severe.
+“Seraphim and you’ll know in time…” Mien closed her eyes, and Friedel started to feel nauseous again, but as she had said, it was becoming less severe.

 The sun moved from its original point, fixed at midmorning, to late evening, and Mien and Friedel were surrounded by people.
 They looked around as confused as she was and each one stood next to a Moth.
 She stopped when the woman at the front, standing next to the statue, caught her eye.